-- 1. Pay in full by July 1 of the academic year and receive a discount published by the school. - 2.
+- 1. Pay in full by July 1 of the academic year. - 2.
 Finance the tuition over the course of the academic year.

 In addition to setting up a tuition account, all families must sign up for automatic incidental billing through FACTS.
 This will be used for the payment of fees, including but not limited to fundraising, field trips, before care charges, late pick up fees, and activities fees.